emeryberger/web-programming/README.md

 The above-linked Google sheet contains the up-to-date schedule and links for all lectures, labs, homeworks, and project milestones.

+Homeworks are assigned on Tuesdays and due the following Monday.
+Project milestones are due on Sundays.

 ### Project

-Project milestones are due on Saturdays.

 | Milestone | Date |
 | :-------- | :--- |